septi0/php-boilerplate/README.md

-# PHP Boilerplate
+# PHP Web Core

 ## Description

-A simple PHP Boilerplate to easily start a new project without external dependencies.
+A simple PHP kickstarter to easily start a new project without external dependencies.
 It includes a basic structure and core classes to build on top of it.

 ## Features